University System of New Hampshire

-February 16, 2017 - March 23, 2021
+February 16, 2017 - March 23, 2025

 PROFILE: Graduate of University of Rhode Island (B.S., 1983); Masters of Theological Studies from the Holy Cross Greek Orthodox School of Theology, 2015.
 Former Republican member of the New Hampshire House of Representatives.
 During his term in the House, served on the Finance Committee, Special Committee on Pensions and the Child and Family Law Committee.
 Started as a Certified Public Accountant with a large international accounting firm many years ago and briefly worked as a Chief Financial Officer for a public company.
 In 1990, started his own company that was sold to a French firm in 2009.
 Since then he has been creating jobs as an active investor in early stage companies across a range of industries including technology, med-tech, and even a wine company.
-Appointed as commissioner of education by Gov. Sununu and confirmed by the Executive Council to a term beginning February 16, 2017, to March 31, 2017; re-appointed by Gov. Sununu to a term expiring March 23, 2021.
+Appointed as Commissioner of Education by Gov. Sununu and confirmed by the Executive Council to a term beginning February 16, 2017 to March 31, 2017; re-appointed by Gov. Sununu to a term expiring March 23, 2025.

 SHAWN N. JASPER

 Commissioner, New Hampshire Department of Agriculture, Markets & Food (ex-officio)

 Speaker of the House (ex-officio, non-voting) 2015 - 2017

 PROFILE: Ex-officio member of the USNH Board of Trustees pursuant to HB 2 (2015) and RSA 187-A:13 from September 16, 2015 to November 30, 2017; appointed as commissioner of agriculture by Gov. Sununu and confirmed by the Executive Council to a term beginning November 22, 2017 to November 18, 2022; re-appointed by Gov. Sununu and confirmed by the Executive Council to a term expiring November 18, 2027.